Guaranteed-Rate/Common.Configuration/README.md

 # Common.Configuration
 Simple app and web config wrapper for .net

-The main benefit is it lets developers create configurable options without reasonable defaults.
+The main benefit is it lets developers create configurable options with defaults.

 ```Thread.Sleep(ConfigHelper.GetAppSetting<int>("sleep-delay-between-runs", 1000));```